Bennett, Colorado

 Bennett is a statutory town located in Adams and Arapahoe counties, Colorado, United States.
 The town population was 2,862 at the 2020 United States census with 2,443 residing in Adams County and 419 residing in Arapahoe County.

 History

-Bennett was originally known as Kiowa Crossing, The Bennet, Colorado, post office opened on March 16, 1877, but the spelling was changed to Bennett on June 1, 1907, and the Town of Bennett was incorporated on January 22, 1930.
-Bennett was named for Hiram Pitt Bennet, congressional delegate from the Territory of Colorado and Colorado Secretary of State.
+Bennett was originally known as Kiowa Crossing or Bennett Station.
+A post office operating under the name Bennet opened on March 16, 1877, named for Hiram Pitt Bennet, a congressional delegate from the Territory of Colorado and Colorado Secretary of State.
+The spelling was officially changed to Bennett on June 1, 1907.